hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/432_on_raja-yoga.md

 Pray to God and to all the prophets and saviours of the world and holy spirits in the universe to help you.

-Then for half an hour practice Prânâyama or the suspending, restraining, and controlling of the breath, mentally repeating the word Om as you inhale and exhale the breath.
+Then for half an hour practice Prānāyama or the suspending, restraining, and controlling of the breath, mentally repeating the word Om as you inhale and exhale the breath.
 Words charged with spirit have wonderful power.

-The other stages of Yoga are: (1) Pratyâhâra or the restraint of the organs of sense from all outward things, and directing them entirely to mental impressions; (2) Dhâranâ or steadfast concentration; (3) Dhyâna or meditation; (4) Samâdhi or abstract meditation.
+The other stages of Yoga are: (1) Pratyāhāra or the restraint of the organs of sense from all outward things, and directing them entirely to mental impressions; (2) Dhāranā or steadfast concentration; (3) Dhyāna or meditation; (4) Samādhi or abstract meditation.
 It is the highest and last stage of Yoga.
 Samadhi is perfect absorption of thought into the Supreme Spirit, when one realises.
 "I and my Father are one."